ranmaru74/dotory/README.md

 ## Contributing

-As I use this for my own projects, I know this might not be the perfect approach for all the projects out there.
+As I use this for Hedera Hackathon projects, I know this might not be the perfect approach for all the projects out there.
 If you have any ideas, just [open an issue][issues] and tell me what you think.